 Exploring assessment results with your new hires

-Remember the main objectives of an exploration discussion are: to check out or validate what the candidate has said about themselves in their questionnaire, to explore the information further, and to gather more details about how they are likely to behave in the workplace in future.
+Remember the main objectives of an exploration discussion are: to ‘check out’ or validate what the candidate has said about themselves in their questionnaire, to explore the information further, and to gather more details about how they are likely to behave in the workplace in the future.

 Key points to remember in a candidate exploration discussion